triton-inference-server/tensorrt_backend/README.md

   many kernels from multiple threads.
   * `BLOCKING`: corresponds to `TRITONBACKEND_EXECUTION_BLOCKING`, this option can be set to overlap the host thread workload between model instances.

+* The `plugins` flag provides a way to load any custom TensorRT plugins that your models rely on.
+If you have multiple plugins to load, use a semicolon as the delimiter.

+* The `version-compatible` flag enables the loading of version-compatible TensorRT models.
+This is optional, as you must trust the models loaded in this mode.
+Version-compatible models include a lean runtime which gets deserialized and executed by Triton.
+The default value is false.